 ECED 441 (3.0) Online – Course Outline

-Students in the IDSC Diploma/Certificate Program must have completed EPSE 348 (Family-Centered Practice for Children with Special Needs), EPSE 406 (Typical and Atypical Development in Infants and Children), and ECED 439 (Assessment of Infants and Young Children with Special Needs) prior to enrolling in this course.
 Students are expected to have a basic understanding of typical and atypical development of infants and young children.
-It is strongly suggested that students who are not in the Infant Development and Supported Child Development Diploma/Certificate Program complete EPSE 406 or a similar course such as EPSE 317, EPSE 403 or ECED 438.
+It is strongly suggested that students who are not in a Diploma or Certificate program at UBC complete EPSE 406 or a similar course such as EPSE 317, EPSE 403 or ECED 438 before registering in this course.

 At the end of the course, students will: